 Grandmothers: Pillars of Resilience and Hope

-In 2003, WEMIHS Executive Director and Founder, Wairimu Mungai, launched the Grandmother Resilience and Nurturing Initiative (GRANI) to address the overwhelming burden on grandmothers caring for AIDS orphans during a time of limited treatment options, a lack of social protection policies, and pervasive stigma.
+The Grandmother Resilience and Nurturing Initiative (GRANI) program was started to address the overwhelming burden on grandmothers caring for AIDS orphans during a time of limited treatment options, a lack of social protection policies, and pervasive stigma.

 Over the years, WEMIHS has developed collaborative care and support programs that have significantly empowered grandmother-headed households.
 These programs provide: